spadma3/duck/hardware/software/README.md

 This removes all temporary files, so every thing has to be compiled freshly.

-if the output of "$make fuses" is at the end like
+if the output of `$ make fuses` is at the end like

     avrdude: verifying ...
     avrdude: 1 bytes of efuse verified